YangLing0818/RealCompo/README.md

 You should download the checkpoints of GLIGEN ([HF Hub](https://huggingface.co/gligen/gligen-generation-text-box/blob/main/diffusion_pytorch_model.bin)) put its path into  `inference.py`.

-## Inference: Generate images with RealCompo v1
+## Generating images with RealCompo v1

 ### Option 1: Use LLMs to reason out the layout